Dagbani language: Reciprocal pronouns

 Reciprocals are formed by the addition of the word taba after the verb.

 Reflexive pronouns

 Reflexive pronouns are formed by the suffix -maŋa, which is attached to the non-emphatic preverbal pronoun.

 The affix maŋa can also occur as an emphatic pronoun after nouns.

 Possessive pronouns

-The possessive pronouns in Dagbani exactly correspond to the preverbal non-emphatic pronouns, which always proceed the possessed constituent.
+The possessive pronouns in Dagbani exactly correspond to the preverbal non-emphatic pronouns, which always precede the possessed constituent.

 Relative pronouns

 In Dagbani the relative pronouns are ŋʊn ("who") and ni ("which").

 The relative pronouns in Dagbani are not obligatory present and can also be absent depending on the context, as the following example illustrates.

-Relative pronouns in Dagbani can also be complex in its nature, such that they consist of two elements, an indefinite pronoun and an emphatic pronoun.
+Relative pronouns in Dagbani can also be complex in their nature, such that they consist of two elements, an indefinite pronoun and an emphatic pronoun.